Steve Bannon: Islam

 In 2007, Bannon proposed and developed a script for a documentary titled Destroying the Great Satan: The Rise of Islamic Fascism in America.
 The film's plot was that there was an effort by Muslims to take over America.

 In 2010, Bannon said, "Islam is not a religion of peace.
 Islam is a religion of submission".
 He also criticized George W. Bush for calling Islam a religion of peace.
 Bannon has said that Islam today is "something much darker" than Adolf Hitler and the Nazis.
 He has also stated, "If you're Sharia-compliant ... we don't want you here," and has accused U.S. newspapers of being "Sharia-compliant".
 He has also stated, "The elites in Europe ... are allowing an Islamic invasion to take place." and that the war with Islamic fascism is "metastasizing far quicker than governments can handle it."

 In his talk delivered to a small conference in the Vatican during 2014, Bannon said: "If you look back at the long history of the Judeo-Christian West [sic] struggle against Islam, I believe that our forefathers kept their stance, and I think they did the right thing.
 I think they kept it out of the world, whether it was at Vienna, or Tours, or other places...it bequeathed to us the great institution that is the church of the West".
 He is reputed to believe Putin's Russia and Trump's America are Christian allies against the Islamic State and "radical Islamic terrorism".
-During Bannon's time in the Trump administration Bannon and Stephen Miller helped orchestrate Executive Order 13769 which banned entrance into United States from seven majority Muslim countries.
+During his time in the Trump administration, Bannon and Stephen Miller helped orchestrate Executive Order 13769 which banned entrance into United States from seven majority Muslim countries.
 Bannon has been linked to the counter-jihad movement.